elsassph/haxe-modular/doc/how.md

 Always read Haxe's generated JavaScript code; it is very helpful, and not that complicated, to understand what is happening.

-Haxe Modular keeps the compiler output as-is, just adding the shared scope logic
-- it adds very little code and has zero impact on performance.
+Haxe Modular keeps the compiler output as-is, just adding the shared scope logic: it adds very little code and has zero impact on performance.